drunkenkismet/freeCodeCamp/guide/english/javascript/this-reference/index.md

 ---
 ## `this` reference

 In JavaScript, every function has a `this` reference automatically created when you declare it.
-This reference is quite similar to `this` reference in other class-based languages such as Java or C# (JavaScript is a prototype-based language and no "class" concept): *It points to the which object is calling to the function* (this object sometimes called as *context*).
+This reference is quite similar to `this` reference in other class-based languages such as Java or C#, despite JavaScript being a prototype-based language with no "class" concept: *It points to the object which calls the function* (this object is sometimes referred to as *context*).
 In JavaScript, however, *the `this` reference inside functions can be bound to different objects depending on where the function is being called*.
-Here are 5 basic rules for `this` binding in JavaScript:
+Here are five basic rules for `this` binding in JavaScript:

 ### Rule 1